 The three things to look for in a data analytics platform are:

-2. Ensure the vendor practices what they preach.
-For example, Geneia has more than 130 clinicians on the team.
-With input from our clinicians, we create our own analytic models that are used by our clinical team to identify, stratify and engage populations of patients who are most likely to have complications from diabetes or heart failure within the next 12 months or patients who have tested positive for COVID-19 at risk for developing severely adverse health outcomes.
+- Ensure the vendor practices what they preach.
+For example, Geneia has clinicians on the team.
+With input from our clinicians, we create our own analytic models that are used by clinical teams to identify, stratify and engage populations of patients who are most likely to have complications from diabetes or heart failure within the next 12 months or patients who have tested positive for COVID-19 at risk for developing severely adverse health outcomes.

 Applying Data Analytics to Population Identification and Stratification

 Next-generation data analytics solutions provide advanced population identification and stratification capabilities.
 Data science models improve identification by using multiple data sources, such as claims and clinical, to more accurately identify and group members according to similar characteristics or predicted outcomes.
 For example, members who are at risk for being readmitted to the hospital within 30 days, members with high expected future costs, and members likely to develop complications from type 2 diabetes or heart failure would be examples of cohorts to receive evidence-based outreach and intervention.